-Financial liabilities measured at amortised cost comprise of members' shares, members' deposits, other members' funds, other liabilities, accruals and charges and other provisions.
+Financial liabilities measured at amortised cost comprise of members' shares, members' deposits, other members' funds, members' current accounts, other liabilities, accruals and charges and other provisions.

-15b.
+16b.
 Financial instruments - fair value measurements

 FRS 102 requires fair value measurements to be disclosed by the source of inputs, using a three level hierarchy: